Sales professionals don’t have to enjoy prospecting, but they have to do it.

-Asking for Referrals
+4. Asking for referrals

 This can be done by ensuring that the customer’s relationship is maintained after a sale is completed.
 Stay in touch by sending emails with product updates, relevant articles, or go the extra mile and send a video email of yourself.

 Sean Kelley, CEO of Car Motiators says, “If you send your good, loyal, customers a 30 second video three or four times a year, just so they remember you’ve developed a relationship, how much time will that take?
 Two minutes.”